nationalcptc-teamtools/university-of-massachusetts-lowell/README.md

-# Tools, scripts, diagrams, documents, tips and tricks #
+# CPTC25

-It is recommended to utilize what is included ;)
+This is the UML CPTC 2025 repo for tips and tricks!!